-A black light test shall be conducted at least once before each paving season begins.
-Additional tests during the paving season may also be required if problems with the baghouse are observed.
+A black light test shall be conducted at least once per year - before operations begin for a paving season.
 Black light inspection equipment and materials shall be available for use at the facility and used as needed during the paving season.